-Hard cost enforcement Provides an automatic means of controlling the processing Group deadline less Enables the application to specify a processing group deadline less than the processing group period
+Hard cost enforcement Provides an automatic means of controlling the processor usage of a task or group of tasks.

+Processing Group deadline less Enables the application to specify a processing group deadline less than the processing group period

 Allocation-rate enforcement on heap allocation Enables the application to limit the rate at which a schedulable creates objects in the heap.